workflow4metabolomics/w4m-docker/README.md

 ### What is it?

-This Docker container is based on the quay.io/bgruening/galaxy:16.01 (https://github.com/bgruening/docker-galaxy-stable) Nested in this Docker image, the script [install_tools_wrapper.sh](https://github.com/bgruening/docker-galaxy-stable/blob/master/galaxy/install_tools_wrapper.sh) will install tools from ToolSheds using Ansible roles provided by the Galaxy project (https://github.com/galaxyproject/ansible-galaxy-tools)
+This Docker container is based on the quay.io/bgruening/galaxy:16.04 (https://github.com/bgruening/docker-galaxy-stable) as a [Galaxy flavour](https://github.com/bgruening/docker-galaxy-stable/#list-of-galaxy-flavours)
+Nested in this Docker image, the script [install_tools_wrapper.sh](https://github.com/bgruening/docker-galaxy-stable/blob/master/galaxy/install_tools_wrapper.sh) will install tools from ToolSheds using Ansible roles provided by the Galaxy project (https://github.com/galaxyproject/ansible-galaxy-tools)
+Get more documentations this Docker container on https://github.com/bgruening/docker-galaxy-stable: [Usage to save data on this read-only system](https://github.com/bgruening/docker-galaxy-stable/#usage), [using an external Slurm cluster](https://github.com/bgruening/docker-galaxy-stable/#using-an-external-slurm-cluster), ...

 ### Prerequisites